-When an SEO campaign starts, a lot of SEOs usually focus on link building and content optimization, but what they often neglect are images.
-Beginners usually think that Google can ‘see’ what the picture shows – but it is, after all, a computer, which means that it generally understands only binary numbers.
-Unless you tell it what is shown on the picture – there is no other way for it will to what is on it.
+When an SEO campaign starts, a lot of SEOs usually focus on link building and content optimization, but what they may often neglect are images.
+Beginners usually think that Google can ‘see’ what the picture shows – but it is, after all, an algorithm, which means that it generally understands only binary numbers.
+Unless you tell it what is shown on the picture – there is no other way for it to know what it depicts.
 There are exceptions to the rule, of course, but this is what commonly happens.

 And it needs to change.
 What SEOs need to do is learn how to optimize images for the web so that they also appear in the world’s biggest image search engine – Google Images, and even as a featured image above some searches.

 Having your website’s images listed in both of these search engines is great for numerous reasons, one of them being that their name and meta-data are relevant to a searchers’ query.
 If you come to think about it, an image is as strong as a link.
 It is a piece of content, too.
 And your website needs good content.
 This is good enough a reason to study this process carefully and then implement it on your website or blog.

 If you are a beginner in SEO or a blogger who wants to get more benefits from image optimization, here are some of the things you can do.